-Review and appeal process for Ongoing Resourcing Scheme (ORS)
+Section 10 appeal process for Ongoing Resourcing Scheme (ORS)

-If, after a minimum of two reviews of the application, the parents are not satisfied with the verifiers' decision, they can write to the Secretary for Education to request an appeal under Section 10 of the Education Act (1989).
+All relevant information about a child or student must have been provided to the verifiers before an appeal can be requested.
+If all relevant information has been provided and the parents/whānau or caregivers remain dissatisfied with the verifiers' decision, they can write to the Secretary for Education to request an appeal under Section 10 of the Education Act (1989).

 The appeal process is arranged independently of the verifiers.
-The Ministry of Education and the parents agree on an approved arbitrator from outside the Ministry to conduct the appeal.
+The Ministry of Education and the parents/whānau or caregivers agree on an approved arbitrator from outside the Ministry to conduct the appeal.
 The Manager Assurance and Eligibility presents the Ministry's position at the appeal hearing.

-An appeal is a formal process made by the parent or caregiver (not the early childhood education centre or school).
+An appeal is a formal process made by the parent/whānau or caregivers (not the early childhood education centre or school).

 Last reviewed: Has this been useful?
 Give us your feedback